sumgup/MySecondLife/_posts/2020-02-18-PortfolioStory.md

 2. Self Expression - I like to express myself and I carried the same to my portfolio website.
 Writing about myself and sharing my journey gave me lot of mental power, I realised my past accomplishments and failures.
 3. FAQ - I really liked the idea of FAQ on About me section, anyone can get an idea of what kind of person I am before we start working together.
 My belief is that compatibility matters when working together.
 If someone doesnt like my personality why will he do business with me?

- My inspiration from FAQ and lot other ideas came from this Gregor's blog : http://gregor.smallgreendog.com/
+ My inspiration from FAQ and lot other ideas came from this Gregor's blog : [http://gregor.smallgreendog.com/](http://gregor.smallgreendog.com/)

 ## Road Ahead

 I believe this project of portfolio gave me a lot of learning and Its not the end but a beginning of it.
 I have already started maintaining a list of features on my trello list and categorised them with MOSCOW method.
 Will have to keep on working on it.

-I am already late by 6 weeks for my plan, another big milestone that is remaining is learning how to prototype.
+Already late by 6 weeks for my plan, another big milestone that is remaining is learning how to prototype.
 I have already started prototyping my case study on Figma.
 Its a great tool to learn.
 Once prototyping is done, will make  edits on the portfolio.
 With each of these steps I am getting near to phase where I can go out of the house.